 \section{Concluding Remarks and Future Work}

 The two focal results of this paper are Theorem~\ref{upper}, which establishes a PSPACE upper bound for the subgame-perfect-equilibrium verification problem, and Theorem~\ref{lower}, which establishes an EXPTIME lower bound for the Nash-equilibrium verification problem.
-These results contradict our intuitive understanding of the two solution concepts, as the subgame perfect equilibrium is seen as a stricter refinement of the Nash equilibrium that offers conceptual benefits at the cost of being harder to reason about.
-Here, we see that for the verification problem specifically, the stricter conditions of the subgame perfect equilibrium make it easier to reason about than the Nash equilibrium by allowing for efficient parallelization.
-When we contrast this with the fact that Nash equilibria are usually computed in these systems through the same backwards induction that creates subgame perfect equilibria, these two observations paint an interesting picture of the two equilibrium concepts that we intend to investigate in future work.
+These results contradict our intuitive understanding of the two solution concepts, as the subgame-perfect equilibrium is seen as a stricter refinement of the Nash equilibrium that offers conceptual benefits at the cost of being harder to reason about.
+Here, we see that for the verification problem specifically, the stricter conditions of the subgame-perfect equilibrium make it easier to reason about than the Nash equilibrium by allowing for efficient parallelization.
+When we contrast this with the fact that Nash equilibria are usually computed in these systems through the same backwards induction algorithm that creates subgame-perfect equilibria, these two observations paint an interesting picture of the two equilibrium concepts that we intend to investigate in future work.
 For example, if we consider infinite-horizon systems, does this relationship still hold?
-If so, this increases the evidence for the conjecture that the subgame perfect equilibrium is a strictly preferable solution concept in probabilistic systems.
+If so, this strengthens the evidence for the conjecture that the subgame-perfect equilibrium is a strictly preferable solution concept in probabilistic systems.